-Inheritance Trusts to Keep Assets in the Family
+Inheritance Protection Trusts to Keep Assets in the Family

-Keep in mind that, without an Inheritance Trust, if your son or daughter dies, the entire inheritance you have left may go to a son-in-law or daughter-in-law who may later get remarried and share your hard earned assets with a complete stranger.
+Keep in mind that, without an Inheritance Protection Trust, if your son or daughter dies, the entire inheritance you have left may go to a son-in-law or daughter-in-law who may later get remarried and share your hard earned assets with a complete stranger.
 Nevertheless, some clients would not want to disinherit their son-in-law or daughter-in-law.
-In such cases, the Inheritance Trust, or a portion of it, may be set up to continue for your in-law's lifetime, providing them with the “income only” so that if they get remarried or end up in a nursing home, the assets are still protected and will still go to your grandchildren, after the son-in-law or daughter-in-law dies.
+In such cases, the Inheritance Protection Trust, or a portion of it, may be set up to continue for your in-law's lifetime, providing them with the “income only” so that if they get remarried or end up in a nursing home, the assets are still protected.
+On their death the remaining trust principal will then go to your grandchildren.